StefanSchroeder/Gocal/README.md

     Create a sequence from BEGIN-MONTH to END-MONTH in YEAR, e.g. 5 7 2014

-There is also an year mode, that shows the entire year on one page.
+There is also a year mode, that shows the entire year on one page.
 Have a look at the examples below to get an idea of gocal's capabilities.